Martynas Linkevičius

 Martynas Linkevičius (born 8 December 1985) is a Lithuanian professional basketball player.
-He mostly plays in Small forward position.
+He mostly plays at the small forward position.

 Professional career

-Martynas Linkevičius started his professional career in Bremena Tauragė.
-Linkevičius was named MVP of the week in March 2015 after scoring 31 points in a game.
-He was again named MVP of the week of November 13, 2017 after scoring 22 points against BC Pieno žvaigždės.
+Linkevičius started his professional career in Bremena Tauragė.
+He was named MVP of the week in March 2015 after scoring 31 points in a game.
+Linkevičius was again named MVP of the week of November 13, 2017 after scoring 22 points against BC Pieno žvaigždės.
 He had 16 points in the Big Baller Brand Challenge in January 2018.

 Disqualification

 On 17 June 2008, playing in Kaunas amateur league, Linkevičius beat referee by kicking with knee to referee back, and one more time when referee was on the ground.
 On 25 June, Linkevičius has been disqualified for two years to play in any official LKF match.